7 situations

 1. A drink first

-2. Dinner if it goes well
+2. Dinner if it is working

 Saint Genevieve